-Support the provision of accommodation for older people and people with disabilities and / or mental health issues within established residential and mixed use areas offering a choice and mix of accommodation types within their communities and at locations that are proximate to services and amenities.
+Support the provision of accommodation for older people and people with disabilities and/or mental health issues within established residential and mixed use areas offering a choice and mix of accommodation types within their communities and at locations that are proximate to services and amenities.

-To support housing that is designed for older persons and persons with disabilities and / or mental health issues in residential and mixed-use areas, at locations that are proximate to existing services and amenities including pedestrian paths, local shops, parks and public transport.
+To support housing that is designed for older people in residential and mixeduse areas, at locations that are proximate to existing services and amenities including pedestrian paths, local shops, parks and public transport.

-To support housing options for older persons and persons with disabilities and / or mental health issues - consistent with NPO 30 in the NPF, RPO 9.1 and 9.12 of the RSES.
+To support housing options for older people and persons with disabilities and/ or mental health issues - consistent with NPO 30 in the NPF, RPO 9.1 and 9.12 of the RSES.

 To provide for the subdivision of large houses or an amalgamation of smaller houses within established areas for the purpose of providing independent, semi-independent or long term care accommodation.
-Such development should be subject to the car parking standards and the standards on dwelling subdivision as set out under Chapter 12: Implementation and Monitoring.
+Such development should be subject to the car parking standards and the standards on dwelling subdivision as set out under Chapter 13 Implementation and Monitoring.
 A Traffic Impact Statement will be required in the case of major traffic generating developments or where it is considered that there would be a significant impact on the County's road network.

-To support community led housing developments for older persons and social and Council affordable housing in established areas on lands designated with Zoning Objective "OS" (To preserve and provide for open space and recreational amenities), only where the quality and quantum of remaining public open space is deemed to be adequate and the amenities of the area are preserved.
+To support community led housing developments for older people and social and Council affordable housing in established areas on lands designated with Zoning Objective "OS" (To preserve and provide for open space and recreational amenities), only where the quality and quantum of remaining public open spaces is deemed to be adequate and the amenities of the area are preserved.